 The new CoachProxy 3.0 software was created specifically to work with the new upgraded WiFi hardware which begins shipping in November 2018.
 Unfortunately, that means the new 3.0 software will not work with older CoachProxy hardware.
 However, upgrade paths are available for existing customers who wish to upgrade:

-If your CoachProxy is under warranty (less than one year old), you can request a free upgrade for your hardware:
+If your CoachProxy is under warranty (less than one year old), you can request a free upgrade for your hardware.
+This option is no longer available as all units are now out of warranty.

 We will send you the new WiFi interface completely free (shipped via Amazon.com).
 It easily plugs into a USB port on the side of your CoachProxy (see photo above).
 You will need to download the CoachProxy 3.0 software from our web site and install it on your CoachProxy’s memory card to complete the upgrade. – Request Free WiFi Hardware Upgrade